erosmontin/pyable-dataloader/README.md

     mask_with_roi=True,            # Mask images with ROI
     roi_labels=[1, 2, 3]           # Only use these label values
 )

+#### How ROI center is computed (pyable preference)

+PyableDataset will compute the ROI center for ROI-centered processing in the following order:
+1. If the `Roiable`/`LabelMapable` object provides a pyable helper such as `getCenterOfGravityCoordinates()` or `getCentroidCoordinates()`, that method is used (preferred).
+2. If the pyable helper is not available, SciPy's `ndimage.center_of_mass()` is used to compute the centroid of the ROI.
+3. As a last fallback, the dataset uses a simple NumPy-based mean of coordinates where the ROI mask is set.

+This behavior ensures the most accurate and efficient method available is used.
+SciPy is a direct dependency in the project, but if absent the pyable centroid helpers or NumPy fallback will be used.
 ```

 ### Multi-Modal Stacking